 A social activist and writer, Farida Nabourema has been a fearless advocate for democracy and human rights in Togo since she was a teenager.
 Through more than 300 articles on her blog and other sites, she denounces corruption and dictatorship and promotes a form of progressive pan-Africanism.
 In 2014, she published La Pression de l'Oppression (The Pressure of Oppression), in which she discussed the different forms of oppression that people face throughout Africa and highlighted the need for oppressed people to fight back.

 "In my own research, I develop methods for earthquake waves for free use, work on mapping Earth's interior, earthquake hazard, cyclones and elephant communication.
-I believe education and science play an ever larger role in extracting useful information from the ever-increasing amount of data to deliver critical decision-making skills and evaluating uncertainties, especially in times of fake news.
-I enjoy my role in striving for knowledge, teaching, developing ideas and methods that are useful for others, connect with a global diverse community of brilliant people and witness different places and cultures."
+I believe education and science play an ever larger role in extracting useful information from the ever-increasing amount of data to deliver critical decision-making skills and evaluating uncertainties, especially in times of fake news."

 Dr. Kakenya Ntaiya is the founder and president of Kakenya's Dream, an international nonprofit educating girls, ending harmful traditional practices and uplifting communities in rural Kenya.
 Ntaiya was engaged at age five and raised with the expectation that she would undergo female genital mutilation (FGM) and marry as a teenager.
 She had a different dream.
 She negotiated with her father to return to school after surviving FGM.
 When she was accepted to college in the United States, she promised to use her education to help the village in exchange for their support.
 She went on to earn her PhD in education at the University of Pittsburgh.